 The Time is Approaching

 I know Tika has been holding out for us; 14.5 years is an incredible life for a German Shepherd!
 She gave us so much love and life together and we have been truly blessed.
 Tika is still all there (except for her mobility and continence).
-She watches our every move, talks to us when she wants attention, hears the smallest crack in our step.
+She watches our every move, talks to us when she wants attention.
 She is alert and alive in so many ways.
 But we see she is having a hard time and we don’t want her to go through pain.

 Degenerative Myelopathy sucks.
 We know we have to let her go, we have to surrender.
 This is LOVE.
-I am so grateful for the extra two years we had together, and especially grateful for Tika’s Dad who put his own life on hold for Tika.
+I am so grateful for the extra two years we had together, and especially grateful for Tika’s Dad who put his own life on hold for Tika and stuck around for us.

 We’ve made the heart breaking decision to set a date to bring our girl to the Rainbow Bridge.
 This is the first time I’m sharing this.
 The only positive thing about this is that we get a chance to plan out our final days together.

 As I’m writing, Tika is looking at me and calling out to me with her elderly bark; tears are streaming down my face.
 (I paused the story and took her out for a cruise around town and a stop for ice cream!
 What a happy girl:).
 It’s time for me to complete this story and get it published so I can focus entirely on my girl.
-Time is more precious than ever right now.
+Time is more precious now than ever.

 Please Help Spread Tika’s Story